jordanl412/Python-For-Web-Developers/README.md

 Next, create a new environment called “cf-python-copy” with the `mkvirtualenv cf-python-copy` command.
 To switch environments, simply use the command `workon <"new environment">`.
 Once you've moved to the cf-python-copy environment, install packages from the “requirements.txt” file by running the command `pip install -r requirements.txt`.

 ### Create a GitHub Repository
+Create a new GitHub Repository for the Achievement.